Definition of MariaDB Timezone Function

 Explanation

-In the above example, we use a set global keyword with a system variable time_zone as shown in the above statement.
-Suppose the user needs to set a global time_zone as per requirement then the user can use the above statement.
-In this example ‘Africa/Johannesburg’ is we consider the value we can change that value.
-The final output of the above query we illustrate by using the following snapshot.
+In the above example, we use a set global keyword with a system variable time_zone, as shown in the above statement.
+Suppose the user needs to set a global time_zone as per requirement; then the user can use the above statement.
+In this example, ‘Africa/Johannesburg’, we consider the value we can change that value.
+We illustrate the final output of the above query using the following snapshot.

 Conclusion

-We hope from this article you have understood about the MariaDB time_zone.
-From this article we have learned the basic syntax of time_zone and as well as we also see different examples of time_zone.
+We hope from this article you have understood the MariaDB time_zone.
+From this article, we have learned the basic syntax of time_zone, and as well as we also see different examples of time_zone.
 From this article, we learned how and when we use MariaDB time_zone.

 Recommended Articles